 1. Withholding Visitation

 When you’re feeling frustrated with your former spouse, you may feel like it’s best to respond by preventing them from seeing the children.
-Withholding visitation, however, can lead to major problems.
+Withholding visitation, however, can lead to major problems with joint custody.

 Custody agreements are legally binding — failure to comply with the court orders means you are in contempt of court.
 If your spouse seeks legal assistance and the judge finds you in contempt of court, you face: